D\'ecompositions \`a la Steinberg sur une cat\'egorie additive: Abstract

 \section{Abstract}

 We give a description of simple functors taking finite dimensional values, from a small additive category to the category of vector spaces over a field which is big enough (for example algebraically closed).
 This description is analogous to Steinberg's tensor product theorems in group representation theory.
-Our results rest on the notion of polynomial functor introduced by Eilenberg and Mac Lane.
+Our results depend upon the notion of polynomial functor introduced by Eilenberg and MacLane.
 We give applications to representations of general linear groups and to finiteness properties of functor categories.

 }}

 {\em Mots-clefs : } représentations et foncteurs polynomiaux, représentations et foncteurs simples, catégories additives, décomposition tensorielle, présentation finie.

 {\em Classification MSC 2010 : } 18A25, 18E05, 18E15, 20C99, 20G05, 20J99.